dotnet/docs/docs/azure/sdk/protocol-convenience-methods.md

 - Uses the `RequestContent` type to supply data for the request body.
 - Uses the `RequestContext` type to configure request options.
 - Returns data using the `Response` type.
 - Reads content from the response data into a [dynamic](../../csharp/advanced-topics/interop/using-type-dynamic.md) type using <xref:Azure.AzureCoreExtensions.ToDynamicFromJson%2A>.
+For more information, see [Announcing dynamic JSON in the Azure Core library for .NET](https://devblogs.microsoft.com/azure-sdk/dynamic-json-in-azure-core/).

 > [!NOTE]
 > The preceding code configures the `ClientErrorBehaviors.NoThrow` for the `RequestOptions`.
 This option prevents non-success service responses status codes from throwing an exception, which means the app code should manually handle the response status code checks.